Caput Succedaneum Newborn

 - Did your baby suffer a serious brain injury as a result of kernicterus due to improper neonatal treatment?

-Our national birth injury attorneys have extensive experience in this and all areas of birth injury medical malpractice.
+Our birth injury attorneys have extensive experience in this and all areas of birth injury medical malpractice.
 The lawyers and nurses at Miller Weisbrod Olesky will help you determine if mistakes of the medical providers caused a birth injury to your child, including Hypoxic-Ischemic Encephalopathy (HIE) or cerebral palsy.

 Our award-winning birth injury attorneys have represented families all over the United States in their time of need after a birth injury.
 We use our experience and expertise to obtain for you and your child a medical malpractice settlement that will help provide specialized medical therapy in order to maximize the quality of life and independence of your child throughout their life.